-Patients with cardiac sarcoidosis were identified using refined WASOG criteria of highly probable and probable.
-Patient demographics, local and systemic treatments and clinical outcome were collected.
+Patients with cardiac sarcoidosis were identified using refined World Association of Sarcoidosis and Other Granulomatous Diseases (WASOG) criteria of highly probable and probable.
+Patient demographics, local and systemic treatments, and clinical outcome were collected.

-Of the 1815 patients evaluated over a six year period, 73 patients met the WASOG criteria for cardiac sarcoidosis.
-The median age at diagnosis was 46 years with a median follow up of 8.8 years.
+Of the 1,815 patients evaluated over a 6-year period, 73 patients met the WASOG criteria for cardiac sarcoidosis.
+The median age at diagnosis was 46 years, with a median follow-up of 8.8 years.
 Reduced left ventricular ejection fraction (LVEF) was the most common manifestation (54.8%).
-Patients with arrhythmias experienced ventricular tachycardia (VT) or severe heart block, (35.6% and 19.2%, respectively) with or without reduced LVEF.
-A total of 45 (61.6%) patients underwent cardiac PET and/or MRI, with 41 (91.1%) having a positive study.
-During follow up, 10 patients (13.7%) either underwent transplant (3 patients) or died (7 patients) from sarcoidosis.
-Kaplan-Meier survival curves revealed five and ten year survival rates of 95.5% and 93.4%, respectively.
-Univariate factors of age at diagnosis < 46, implantation of pacemaker or defibrillator, mycophenolate treatment, or LVEF>40% were associated with improved survival.
+Patients with arrhythmias experienced ventricular tachycardia or severe heart block, (35.6% and 19.2%, respectively) with or without reduced LVEF.
+A total of 45 (61.6%) patients underwent cardiac PET scan and/or MRI, with 41 (91.1%) having a positive study.
+During follow-up, 10 patients (13.7%) either underwent transplant (n = 3) or died (n = 7) from sarcoidosis.
+Kaplan-Meier survival curves revealed 5- and 10-year survival rates of 95.5% and 93.4%, respectively.
+Univariate factors of age at diagnosis < 46 years, implantation of pacemaker or defibrillator, mycophenolate treatment, or LVEF > 40% were associated with improved survival.
 Cox regression analysis demonstrated that age ≥ 46 years and lack of an implanted pacemaker or defibrillator were the only independent predictors of mortality.